yao961002/google-extension/README.md

 Select the project root folder

-4️⃣ Open LinkedIn job pages 🎯
+4. Open LinkedIn job pages

-The sidebar will appear automatically.
+The sidebar will appear automatically on supported LinkedIn job pages.